davidchesnut/sp-general-docs/docs/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md

   ```

-    > [!Note]
+    > [!NOTE]
 > The "Get followers and followed people" example doesn't use the button control or the form digest control, which is only required for operations that update server content.
 A form digest generates a message digest used for security validation.
-10. Replace the comment between the  **script** tags with the code example from one of the following scenarios:
+10. Replace the comment between the **script**tags with the code example from one of the following scenarios:

   -  [Start or stop following people](how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md#bk_FollowPeople)